A Funny Story about Super Heroes

 As I have mentioned, I am shifting my clinical focus somewhat to include Somatic Mindfulness, Breathwork, Qi gong, and Meditation into my practice.
 I will continue to send fun articles about food and new research on how to take care of your biochemistry.

-Did you have a chance to read the Ancestral AIP eBook yet?
+Did you have a chance to read the free Ancestral AIP eBook yet?

 It should give you a clear outline of how I treat Auto Immune Disease and the Ancestral Diet Therapies that make the most sense.